Last Updated: November 28, 2023

 TOEIC Reading Scoring

-The score bands in the reading section ranges from 450 to 150 where the bands are 450, 350, 250, and 150.
+The score bands in the reading section range from 450 to 150 where the bands are 450, 350, 250, and 150.
 The implications of each of these score bands are as follows-

-- Candidate will be able to understand the central idea and infer details but has trouble if the information is too dense.
+- Candidate will be able to understand the central idea and infer details but have trouble if the information is too dense.

 - Candidate can read for meaning and understand factual information even while paraphrased.